Wednesday, 1 April 2015

 "Despite this long record of failure, AGI must be possible.
 That is because of a deep property of the laws of physics, namely the universality of computation.
 It entails that everything that the laws of physics require physical objects to do can, in principle, be emulated in arbitrarily fine detail by some program on a general-purpose computer, provided it is given enough time and memory."14

-note 3).
+I am not aware that "the universality of computation" had been identified as a "deep property of the laws of physics" prior to Turing's formalisation of the principle of computability in his 1936 paper (see note 3).
 Since Turing, computation has come to be understood as a property of information processing systems, in so far as those systems are designed to process solutions to problems identified in the management and assessment of information.
 It involves the establishment of certain well-defined functional procedures, and therefore depends upon the recognition of certain values or conditions which, when subjected to such a predefined and finite procedure, will result in a new set of values or conditions, at which point, having arrived at a solution, the computation terminates.

 It seems that Prof. Deutsch's statement can be interpreted in two ways.
 Either he is intending to say that computation is a universal feature of human (i.e., physicists') understanding of the laws of physics in action, as they may be observed in a series of finite scenarios; or (which is a much bolder statement) he is suggesting that computation is actually a bona fide physical principle in itself, part of the very structure of the universe, as it were independently of any human process of observation and understanding of physical events.
 This ambiguity is implicit in Prof. Deutsch's statement, and I believe that he is quite unaware that the ambiguity exists.

-known laws of physics which, as we are all well aware, are a creation of human scientific endeavour, and are subject to historical revisions.
+To be clear, when Prof. Deutsch refers to "the laws of physics" he means the known laws of physics which, as we are all well aware, are a creation of human scientific endeavour, and are subject to historical revisions.
 For instance, the quantum mechanical properties of light and the value of the speed of light as a fundamental measurement constant were not a part of the known laws of physics until after Einstein's theory of Special Relativity.
-It is not out of the question that future developments in physics will lead to revisions or reversions in the established laws, in the same way that quantum mechanics leads to a theory about light which includes principles incompatible with either the wave theory of light which preceded it, or Newtonian corpuscular theory before that.
+It is not out of the question that future developments in physics will lead to revisions or reversions in the established laws, in the same way that quantum mechanics leads to a theory about light which includes principles incompatible with either the wave theory of light which preceded it, or Newtonian corpuscular theory before that.15 In this sense, Prof. Deutsch's phrase: "everything that the laws of physics require physical objects to do" tends to put the cart before the horse, as it is the historically noncontinuous 'known laws of physics' that have followed from observations made upon physical events, and which in any given period are constrained within the limits of contemporary understanding.

 I have no objection in principle to the first interpretation mentioned above.
 Computational algorithms may indeed have become an indispensable tool for physicists in their understanding and interpretation of natural and physical phenomena, based upon their set of finite observations of those phenomena.
 However, in order to undertake such computational analysis it is first necessary to establish a finite procedure, which will describe the transition from one physical state of affairs to another.
 There is no continuous computation (i.e., which does not result in a closed infinite loop).
 The identification of discrete physical states of affairs (of ends and beginnings) is purely a factor of human understanding, and the need for a function to finitely resolve the transition between a beginning and an end state does not occur in nature.
 To ascribe computation as a "deep property" of natural physical laws, independently of the human need to understand those laws, is therefore teleological, as it imputes to nature notions of purpose and required ends, which can only be justified by an appeal to some sort of divine will.